TLacault/configuration_tool/README.md

     - copy dotfiles from a git repo and apply them to local machine.
     - auto install dependencies for external dotfiles.</strong>

-* <strong>I will continue to update this script till these objectives are implemented.</strong>
+* <strong>I will continue to update this script till these features are implemented.</strong>

 <br />